wifinigel/wiperf/docs/README_Data_Points.md

 ### Wireless Network Connectivity

-* time : Unix timestamp of sample time
+* time : Unix timestamp of time test was performed
 * ssid : The network name of the wireless network to which the wiperf probe is currently connected
 * bssid : The basic service set identifier (i.e. MAC address) of the radio to which the wiperf probe is currently connected
-* freq_ghz : ?
+* freq_ghz : The centre frequency of the channel on which the probe is operating (note this may be different to the primary channel centre freq if a bonded channel is in use)
-* center_freq_ghz : The centre frequency of the channel on which the probe is operating
+* center_freq_ghz : The centre frequency of the primary channel on which the probe is operating
 * channel : The channel number on which the probe is operating
 * channel_width: The channel width (e.g. 20MHz, 40MHz, 80MHz) of the channel on which the probe is operating
 * tx_rate_mbps : The PHY rate at which data is being sent from the probe to the AP (note this is not a throughput rate, just a physical connection rate)